DataInspector/FootballTeamRevenues/README.md

 <br>
 Visualisation of football teams with the highest revenues from the years 2002-2019
 <br>
-The aim of this was to display the clubs generating the highest revenue every year 2002
+The aim of this was to display the clubs generating the highest revenue each year, with additional columns for further analysis.

 ___
 **Project Status**